bmj76/frontend-nanodegree-feedreader/README.md

 The Feeds load automatically when the page loads.
 To change the feed, open the "hamburger menu" item in the top left, and select the feed you wish to view.
 Clicking any of the articles should take you directly to the article at the source location.

-I modified this project by adding a Jasmine test suite with 7 specifications[^1].
+I modified this project by adding a Jasmine test suite with 7 specifications.
 These are displayed at the bottom of the screen.
 All tests should pass.
 If a test fails it should be clear as to why it failed.

 ## Getting Started